Academic and Career Advising

 These degrees include both general education and program-related courses, providing the first two years of college for most bachelor degree programs.
 Each two-year program has been specifically designed to prepare students to pursue a bachelor degree at a four-year college or university.
 Students who earn SLCC’s AS or AA degree will be considered as having satisfied all of the lower-division general education requirements for a bachelor degree at Utah’s public colleges and universities.
 This policy does not apply to the Associate of Applied Science (AAS) or the Associate of Pre-Engineering (APE) because these degrees do not contain all of the general education requirements.

 (AAS) Associate of Applied Science degree course credit will transfer to four year schools.
-Students will just need to complete the rest of the general education (Letter of Completion) requirements.
+Students will just need to complete the rest of the general education requirements.

 Completing an AS or AA degree does not guarantee automatic acceptance into any specific major at other colleges and universities.
 Some four-year programs are restricted and require a separate application as well as a competitive GPA.
 Talk to an advisor at SLCC or your target transfer school to learn more about selecting courses and applying for your desired four-year degree.